EmblemPrograms/scholars-drill/docs/PRD.md

 **Consequence:** §9.4 Past Questions — "JAMB → English → 2024" — is **not implementable** on today's schema.
 Neither is difficulty-based selection (§10), difficulty analytics (§40), or the topic-level weak-area detection (§6, §19) that the entire recommendation engine depends on.

 This is the largest single gap in the whole project, and it is upstream of most of the product.
-It also forces a decision the backend has so far avoided: **`BankQuestion` and `Question` are two competing question models.** ScholarDrill should target exactly one — v2 `Question`, extended — and the flat `BankQuestion` should be migrated or explicitly frozen as legacy tutor import only.
+It also forces a decision the backend has so far avoided: **`BankQuestion` and `Question` are two competing question models.** Scholars Drill should target exactly one — v2 `Question`, extended — and the flat `BankQuestion` should be migrated or explicitly frozen as legacy tutor import only.

 Subject and topic are currently free-text strings with no controlled vocabulary.
 "Maths", "Mathematics" and "mathematics" are three subjects.
 A taxonomy has to land with this work or the filters will be unusable at scale.